laggykiller/sticker-convert/README.md

                         Example: 7700900142
                         Used for send / receive verification code via SMS.
                         Required for generating Kakao auth_token.
+  --line-get-auth       Get Line cookies from browser, which is required to create custom message stickers.
+  --line-cookies LINE_COOKIES
+                        Set Line cookies, which is required to create custom message stickers.
   --save-cred SAVE_CRED
                         Save Signal and Telegram credentials.
 ```